One of the biggest concerns people have about taking out a life insurance policy is the risk of not paying out.

 However if you’re one of the unfortunate stats then there are things you can do to contest the decision.
 Firstly you should address your life insurance claims provider, following their official disputes/complaints protocol and process.
 If this doesn’t change their hearts, then you are perfectly entitled to take your case to the independent arbitrator and fiscal regulatory body, the Financial Ombudsman Service (or the FOS).
 They will sit in judgement on your case and decide which party is right after looking into both sides of the argument/stand-off.

-If the FOS concludes that the policyholder’s claim was unlawfully rejected and consequently rule in your favour, then it has the power to enforce that the life insurance company either rectifies the outstanding issue or compensates you from a monetary perspective.
+If the FOS concludes that the policyholder’s claim was unlawfully denied and consequently rule in your favour, then it has the power to enforce that the life insurance company either rectifies the outstanding issue or compensates you from a monetary perspective.